stellaquizas/system-demo/README.md

 ### 8.4 GitLab CI/CD Setup

-The GitLab CI/CD pipeline is defined in `.gitlab-ci.yml` and includes:
+The GitLab CI/CD pipelines are defined in:

+- **system-demo**: `.gitlab-ci.yml` - Handles release management only
+- **system-rest**: `.gitlab-ci.yml` - Full CI/CD pipeline for backend
+- **system-vue**: `.gitlab-ci.yml` - Full CI/CD pipeline for frontend

+Each pipeline includes:

-- **Test Stage**: Runs backend and frontend tests
+- **Test Stage**: Runs tests for the component
-- **Build Stage**: Builds Docker images for backend and frontend
+- **Build Stage**: Builds Docker images for the component
-- **Deploy Stages**: Deploys to staging and production environments
+- **Deploy Stages**: Deploys to development, staging, and production environments based on branch

+**Note**: The CI/CD configuration in the system-demo repository has been simplified to focus only on release management, as each component repository has its own CI/CD pipeline.

 #### 8.4.1 GitLab CI/CD Demo Steps